You want smart political talk without the meltdowns?

 I don't remember why we singled him out.

-And the love story is between the the mainstream media and liberal democrats.
+And the love story is between the mainstream media and liberal Democrats.

 It's a sweet love story.

-The feeling most people get when they hear Barack Obama's speech.
+The feeling most people get when they hear a Barack Obama speech, I felt this thrill going up my leg.

 And that is an objective assessment.